Romulo-Moraes/Assembly-Toolkit/04. System calls/README.md

 ; Below the text segment is where we will put
 ; the instructions of our software.
 ; the 'global' keyword is used to tell the
-; linker what procedures you wan't to make
+; linker what procedures you want to make
 ; available across object files, and is also
 ; used to tell the linker where our program
 ; starts

 segment .text
     ; 'global _start' is always required
-    ; whether you wan't make this file
+    ; whether you want to make this file
     ; executable
     global _start